Aayush786-21/spreadsheet_connectivity/readme.md

 - Write the output back to the Google Spreadsheet
 - Modular design for easy expansion and maintenance

+future plans
+- no. 1 google developer platform can provide credentials for us to connect with google spreadsheet.
+- no. 2 so basically give no.1 a good test.. as a replacement of google cloud platform to link my google spreadsheet.

 ## Prerequisites

 - Python 3.x